BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 *If you have changed the default hostname of your Raspberry Pi, type `ping YOUR_HOSTNAME.local` instead)

-**Note:** if you are using Windows OS, you may get the IPv6 address.
-To convert it….

-### Option 05: using your computer & Angry IP Scanner
+**Option 05: using your computer & Angry IP Scanner**

 1. Download and install the <a href="http://angryip.org/" target="_blank"> Angry IP Scanner</a>
 2. Connect your computer to the same Network as Raspberry Pi
-3. Launch Angry IP Scanner and press Start button
+3. Launch Angry IP Scanner and press **Start** button
 4. Scroll down to the entry with your Raspberry Pi’s hostname.
 The IP address is in the column on the left

-**Note:** Your Raspberry Pi may have a different IP address depending on whether it’s connected to WiFi or Ethernet, and that address might even change from time to time.
+**Note:** Your Raspberry Pi may have a different IP address depending on whether it’s connected to WiFi or an Ethernet, and that address might even change from time to time.
 If you ever find yourself unable to connect, you can always double-check!

 ## 3. Remote control options for Raspberry Pi